me-zo/Numerical-Methods-Api/README.md

 # Numerical-Methods
-#### the code below was made with the logical help of the youtuber Bob Trenwith and i implemented his logic in python
+#### the code used in the Golden-Section Search Method was made with the help of the youtuber Bob Trenwith
+#### as i implemented his logic(which is in excel) in python
-#### for more information on what the code does head out to the video in the link below
+#### for more information on what the code does head out to the video in the links below
 #### https://www.youtube.com/watch?v=67xDd1_pwMQ